 Read more about this and other forms of grassroots advocacy in the Grassroots Advocacy Toolkit.
 Ask questions or let ALFA know about a visit at your community by contacting:

-Justin Worrell Assistant Director of Government Affairs
+Justin Worrell Director of Advocacy

 INSURANCE Coverage Info